What is SHRM-CP Certification?

 Exam Format and Content

-The SHRM-CP exam gives you 134 questions over 4 hours (240 minutes) at Prometric testing centers.
-Of those 134 questions, 110 count toward your score and 24 are unscored pretest items being evaluated for future exams.
+The SHRM-CP exam gives you 4 hours total (3 hours 40 minutes of testing time plus 20 minutes of administrative time) at Prometric testing centers.
+The exam contains 134 questions: 110 scored items and 24 unscored pretest (field-test) items being evaluated for future exams.
 You won't know which is which, so treat every question seriously.
 SHRM uses a scaled scoring system where 200 is passing on a 120-200 scale.
 They don't publish the exact number of correct answers needed because the scale adjusts for question difficulty.
+(Source: SHRM-CP page.)

 There are two question types.
-Knowledge items test factual HR understanding: employment law, compensation principles, talent management practices, HR technology.
-Situational judgment items (SJIs) present realistic workplace scenarios and ask you to identify the best course of action among several plausible options.
-About 60% of the exam is knowledge items and 40% is situational judgment.
-The SJIs are where most people either succeed or struggle, because they test application, not recall.
+Knowledge items (80 of the 134) test factual HR understanding: employment law, compensation principles, talent management practices, HR technology.
+Situational-judgment items (54 of the 134) present realistic workplace scenarios and ask you to identify the best course of action among several plausible options.
+The SJIs are where most candidates either succeed or struggle, because they test application, not recall — and there is often no single objectively correct answer, only a SHRM-preferred one.

 Content areas span SHRM's Body of Applied Skills and Knowledge (SHRM BASK).
 The knowledge domains cover People (talent acquisition, employee engagement, learning and development), Organization (structure, technology, effectiveness), Workplace (employment law, safety, labor relations), and Strategy (business strategy, HR strategy, planning).
 The exam tests integration across these areas.
 You won't get a block of 20 employment law questions followed by 20 compensation questions.
 They're mixed, and many scenarios touch multiple domains at once.